 In this case, what I found was a lower authority site called SoccerExpert.com that was getting tens of thousands of visitors per month through their content strategy:

 My pivot table reveals that content about different kinds of “soccer drills” is driving nearly 30,000 visitors per month to this competitor.
 Creating this content would enable Soccer.com to be an educational resource to thousands of members of their target audience and bring those people into their marketing funnel.
-Also, since Soccer.com is more of an authority, they are likely to outrank SoccerExpert.com with relative ease.
+Also, since Soccer.com is more authoritative, they are likely to outrank SoccerExpert.com with relative ease.

-By investing your budget in keyword research you can give yourself a roadmap for content marketing in the coming year and set yourself up for some incredible success in 2020.
+By investing your budget into crafting a strategy for keyword focused content you can give yourself a roadmap for what content you can create in the coming year and set yourself up for some incredible success in 2021.

-On aggregate, this page drives nearly 6,500 organic visitors per month — securing this traffic through PPC would cost roughly $10,000 per month (again, according to SEMRush).
+On aggregate, this page drives over 12,000 organic visitors per month — securing this traffic through PPC would cost roughly $20,000 per month (again, according to SEMRush).

-Keyword research is the difference between creating content that ranks and content that simply exists.
+Keyword research and execution of it in your content is the difference between creating content that ranks and content that simply exists.

 Technical SEO Audit